yitercel/aipartnerupflow/docs/api/http.md

 - Use `tasks.running.status` to check execution progress
 - Use `use_streaming=true` to receive real-time progress updates via EventQueue
 - Tasks are executed following dependency order and priority
+- All responses include `protocol: "jsonrpc"` field to identify this as a JSON-RPC protocol response
+- This differs from A2A Protocol responses (which use `protocol: "a2a"` in metadata and event data)

 ### `tasks.detail`